 Boot up the system and run the memory test (for example MemTest86+).
 Allow the full tests to run for several iterations.
 If you have any memory errors reported, search the Internet for information on how to diagnose and proceed.
 But essentially it involves trying to isolate the memory stick and/or memory slot or combination of both which causes the problem.
 If you have a bad stick, you’ll need to replace it; if you have a bad slot, you might be able to avoid using it, or you might be needing a replacement main board.
 Remember that a bad PSU could be the problem.

 You may also want to run a CPU burn-in program and stress tests.

 Next attach the DVD drive (if you didn’t already to run memory diagnostics), and disk drives.
 Look for the SATA sockets on the main-board and connect one to the connector on each drive.
 Then locate a power cable for each drive from the power supply and connect that to the drive.

-Boot the computer into the BIOS (follow the and ensure that all drives are detected.
+Boot the computer into the BIOS and ensure that all drives are correctly detected.